-Terragni et al. conducted a multicenter prospective RCT in 12 Italian ICUs from June 2004 to June 2008.
+Terragni et al. conducted a multicenter prospective RCT in 12 Italian ICUs from June 2004 to June 2008 (8).
 The study enrolled 600 adult patients without pneumonia who had been ventilated for 24 hours.
-Subjects were monitored for 48 hours and those with worsening respiratory failure and no pneumonia were then randomized to either early (after 6-8 days of laryngeal intubation, n=209) or late tracheostomy (after 13-15 days of laryngeal intubation, n=210) (11).
+Subjects were monitored for 48 hours and those with worsening respiratory failure and no pneumonia were then randomized to either early (6-8 days, n=209) or late tracheostomy (13-15 days, n=210).
 The study included both medical and surgical subjects with no demographic differences.
 Thirty-one percent in the early group and 43% of the late group did not undergo tracheostomy due to proximity to either extubation or death.
 In the early group, 69% underwent tracheostomy compared with 57% in the late group.
 All tracheostomies were performed using bedside percutaneous techniques (Griggs technique in 72% early vs. 73% late, PercuTwist technique in 25% vs. 22%).
-VAP developed in 14% of early vs. 21% of late tracheostomy patients (p=0.07).
-The number of ICU-free and ventilator-free days was higher in the early tracheostomy group, but the long-term outcome end point of 28-day survival (74% vs. 68%; p=0.25) did not differ.
-The authors concluded that early tracheostomy (performed after 6-8 days of endotracheal intubation) did not result in significant reduction in the incidence of VAP compared with late tracheostomy (performed after 13-15 days of endotracheal intubation) and was associated with an adverse event related to the tracheostomy procedure in more than one third of subjects (11).
-It should be noted that both of the percutaneous insertion techniques evaluated in this study have been noted in other studies to have an increased rate of procedural complications.
+VAP developed in 14% of early vs. 21% of late tracheostomy group, but 28-day survival (74% vs. 68%; p=0.25) did not differ.
+The authors concluded that early tracheostomy did not result in significant reduction in the incidence of VAP compared with late tracheostomy and was associated with an adverse event related to the tracheostomy procedure in more than one third of subjects.
+It should be noted that both percutaneous insertion techniques utilized in this study have been noted in other studies to have an increased rate of procedural complications.